oguntayomicheal/DS-Algo-practice/Big O/time_complexity.md

 It performs the same number of operations each time because the loop always goes from 0 to 20, regardless of the value used for input.

+--- Linear time - O(n)
+This happens where we iterate through our input data structure once (or sequentially).
+As long as we don't nest loops, we will operate in linear time.

+If we have an input array with length 1,000,000, our for loop would iterate through one million items.
+If we have an input array with length 1,000,000,000, our for loop would iterate through one billion items.
+An O(n) time just means that the operations required is simply the length of the input.
+The operations and input size increase 1-for-1, or linearly.
+This applies to other iteration methods such as forEach, map, filter, reduce.
+They all iterate through our input data structure once, just like a for loop.

+Note/Summary - In O(n) there is single iteration through the input or data structure

+Since #2 uses one for loop, it will iterate the input for all items once, and this is what we call O(n).

+// #2
+function printInput(input) {
+  const n = input.length;
+  for (let i = 0; i < n; i++) {
+    console.log(i);
+  }
+}

+function myAlgorithm(inputArray) {
+  const n = inputArray.length;

+  // We touch all n items, requiring O(n) operations for (let i = 0; i < n; i++) {
+    // We don't care what happens in here as long as it's not another loop }
+}

+// myAlgorithm([1])  -->  input size = n = 1  -->  O(1) operations
+// myAlgorithm([1, 2])  -->  input size = n = 2  -->  O(2) operations
+// myAlgorithm([1, 2, 3])  -->  input size = n = 3  -->  O(3) operations
+// ...
+// myAlgorithm([1, 2, 3, ..., n])  -->  input size = n  -->  O(n) operations